 Relevant Publications:

-Leslie, L. M., Flynn, E., Foster-Gimbel, O. A., & Manchester, C. F. (In Press).
+Leslie, L. M., Flynn, E., Foster-Gimbel, O. A., & Manchester, C. F. (2024).
 Happy Talk: Is Common Diversity Rhetoric Effective Diversity Rhetoric?
 Academy of Management Journal.

 Foster-Gimbel, O. A., Pillemer, J., & Phillips, L. T. Authentic Allyship?
 Feeling authentic increases allyship behavior via greater psychological standing.
-(Under Review at Journal of Experimental Psychology: General)
+(R&R at Journal of Experimental Psychology: General)

 Foster-Gimbel, O. A. & Engeln, R. A Mile in her Heels: Discrepancies in men and women’s estimates for how often women are sexually objectified may depend on the behavior (Manuscript in Preparation)